Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 The majority of popular MMORPGs are based on traditional fantasy themes, often occurring in an in-game universe comparable to the one introduced by *Dungeons & Dragons*.

-Some employ hybrid themes that either merge or substitute fantasy elements with those of science fiction, sword and sorcery, post-apocalyptic survival, or crime fiction.
+Some of them employ hybrid themes that either merge or substitute fantasy elements with those of science fiction, sword and sorcery, post-apocalyptic survival, or crime fiction.

 Currently Orge aims more specifically at fantasy settings.
 Later science-fiction themes could be explored, notably deep-space exploration and warfare.
 Contemporary stories are maybe a little less attractive.